 They even created a group together with friends from the street called Power Dance, in San Francisco, where they were neighbors and rehearsed steps to perform at Scaffo on weekends, at Clube Naval.

-Destiny Touching the Table
+Destiny touching the table

-In a chance meeting, Bruno and Rodrigo find themselves face to face in an almost comical silence.
-Bruno, waiting for Nathan, and Rodrigo, waiting for Allan, Nathan's brother, sat down at a table that seemed to be conspiring for the meeting.
+They found themselves face to face in an almost comical silence.
+Bruno, waiting for Nathan, and Rodrigo, waiting for Allan, Nathan's brother, settled down at a table that seemed to conspire for the meeting.
+Without exchanging a word, they found a rhythm in the drumming on the table.
+It marked the beginning of a great friendship and a long artistic collaboration that would last for years.

 Airport